 - > The T2 decay is affected by the strength of the external magnetic field.
-Spin-spin processes are more efficient when molecular motion occurs at the Larmor frequency. - \rightarrow The Larmor frequency is proportional to B_0 and therefore T2 decay takes longer as B_0 increases, because there are fewer molecules moving at relaxation-causing frequencies. - > It should be noted that fat and water represent the extremes in image contrast.
+Spin-spin processes are more efficient when molecular motion occurs at the Larmor frequency. - \rightarrow The Larmor frequency is proportional to $B{0,}$ and therefore T2 decay takes longer as B0 increases because fewer molecules are moving at relaxation-causing frequencies. - > It should be noted that fat and water represent the extremes in image contrast.
 Other tissues, such as muscle, grey matter and white matter, have contrast characteristics that fall between fat and water